 How do I apply for the Bank of Sydney Retirement Account?

 You can walk into any Bank of Sydney branch to apply.
 You can also download and complete an application, which you can then send via mail.
-To download the application, simply click on the ‘Go to Site’ button.
+To download the application, visit the Bank of Sydney website.
 Remember that you have to meet the following eligibility criteria to apply:

 - Minimum age.
 You should be at least 55 years of age.